mahdiimahd/minimal/index.md

 # [Utility]

-*   20% off all bosiér clothing for all token owners including priority with special orders/items not currently on sale.
 *   .00513% of all bosiér sales per token will be distributed to token holders
+*   50% off all bosiér clothing for all token owners including priority with special orders/items not currently on sale or released yet.
-*   Token owners who hodl until the Zero Day Hackrs release will be granted one free mint.
+*   Minters who hodl until the Zero Day Hackrs release will be granted one free mint.
 All token holders at the time of the release will be have presale access.

 # [[Mint]](https://remarkable-tiger-5bed2.netlify.app/)